dofulk/Bull/README.md

 ## Installation

-In order to run this you'll need to have npm and an Android emulator installed (theoretically it should be possible to get this to run on ios, but since I don't have a mac and the point of this project was not to learn how to run a virtual machine there are almost certainly a few major bugs).
+In order to run this you'll need to have an Android emulator installed.
+(Theoretically it should be possible to get this to run on ios, but since I don't have a mac and the point of this project was not to learn how to run a virtual machine there are almost certainly a few major bugs).

+Clone this repo to your desktop and run npm install to install all the dependencies.
+Then you need to run both react-native start and react-native run-android to start the app.